 The Caren S. Franzini Fellowship was created to build leadership positions for women in the field of development finance and to inspire them to embody Caren’s spirit and professionalism.
 Franzini Fellows are given the opportunity to work directly with CDFA through a one-year program aimed at developing lasting woman leaders in the field of development finance.
 Each class of Franzini Fellows will collaborate on a project of significance to the development finance industry and present it to a national audience.
 Franzini Fellows may build a new type of financing program, research creative deal structures, write a publication of best practices, or demonstrate new methodologies in the development finance industry.
 Collectively, their work will showcase expertise in development finance and the power of woman-led initiatives.

 The Caren S. Franzini Fellowship is open to women who have worked in the development finance field for less than 10 years.
 Franzini Fellows accepted into the program must be employed by a CDFA member and be sponsored by their employer for the duration of the fellowship.
-Applications will be made available once the Franzini Fellowship has been fully endowed.
-Consider making a gift in Caren's honor to help establish the Fellowship.

 Make a Gift